 In Sec.
 III we get down to the business at hand, introducing the definition of group and giving a small set of important examples.
 These range from finite groups to discrete groups to Lie groups.
-These also include transformation groups, which played an important if underrecognized roll in the development of classical physics, in particular the theories of Special and General Relativity.
+These also include transformation groups, which played an important if underrecognized rôle in the development of classical physics, in particular the theories of Special and General Relativity.
 The relation between these theories and group theory is indicated in Sec.
-IV.
+IX.

-Despite this important roll in the development of Physics, groups existed at the fringe of the Physics of the early $20^{\rm th}$ century.
-It was not until the theory of the linear matrix representations of groups was invented that the theory of groups migrated from the outer fringes to play a more central roll in Physics.
+Despite this important rôle in the development of Physics, groups existed at the fringe of the Physics of the early 20th century.
+It was not until the theory of the linear matrix representations of groups was invented that the theory of groups migrated from the outer fringes to play a more central rôle in Physics.
 Important points in the theory of representations are introduced in Sec.
-V. Representations were used in an increasingly imaginative number of ways in Physics throughout the 20th century.
-Early on they were used label states in Quantum systems with a symmetry group: for example, the rotation group SO(3).
+X. Representations were used in an increasingly imaginative number of ways in Physics throughout the 20th century.
+Early on they were used to label states in Quantum systems with a symmetry group: for example, the rotation group SO(3).
 Once states were named, degeneracies could be predicted and computations simplified.
 Such applications are indicated in Sec.
-VI.
+XI.
 Later, they were used when symmetry was not present, or just the remnant of a broken symmetry was present.
 When used in this sense, they are often called "dynamical groups."
-This type of use grossly extended the importance of Group Theory in Physics.
-As a latest tour de force in the development of Physics, they play a central roll in the creation of Gauge Theories, which describe the interactions between Fermions and the Bosons that are responsible for the interactions among the Fermions, and which lies at the heart of the Standard Model.
+This type of use greatly extended the importance of Group Theory in Physics.
+As a latest tour de force in the development of Physics, groups play a central rôle in the formulation of Gauge Theories.
+These theories describe the interactions between fermions and the bosons and lie at the heart of the Standard Model.
 We provide the simplest example of a gauge theory, based on the simplest compact one parameter Lie group U(1), in Sec.
-VIII.
+XIII.

 For an encore, in Sec.
-IX we show how the theory of the special functions of mathematical physics (Legendre and associated Legendre functions, Laguerre and associated Laguerre functions, Gegenbauer, Chebyshev, Hermite, Bessel functions, and others) are subsumed under the theory of representations of some low-dimensional Lie groups.
+XIV we show how the theory of the special functions of mathematical physics (Legendre and associated Legendre functions, Laguerre and associated Laguerre functions, Gegenbauer, Chebyshev, Hermite, Bessel functions, and others) are subsumed under the theory of representations of some low-dimensional Lie groups.
 The classical theory of special functions came to fruition in the mid 19th century, long before Lie groups and their representations were even invented.